 That solved the problem with the precise placement of electrodes in the tube wall.
 As the copper base makes it impossible to stretch the electrode with more than 5 kg effort, while the normal injection pressure produces a flow of more than 5 kg, we figured out such a working thermoplastics mode at which force is not more than 5 kg.

-EnCata made the Client happy with the improved concept of a medical device, manufactured a prototype, produced the first batch of products, and passed to the Client the custom tooling for self-prototyping along with all the design documentation for further volume production.
+EnCata satisfied the Client’s requirements through an improved design, the manufacture of a prototype, and the production of the first batch of devices.
+We provided the client with custom tooling for self-prototyping along with all the design documentation for further volume production.

 were manufactured.
-Each set consists of a drain tube, surgical thread, needle
+Each set consists of a drain tube, surgical thread and needle.